Elise Lamb: Writing

 In 2012, Lamb wrote her debut short film Blown for Tropfest and See You Soon.

 Whilst a student at the Royal Central School of Speech and Drama, Lamb began writing her debut play The Australian Girl, inspired by the life of Louise Mack, the first female war correspondent during World War I. Central funded research and development in Belgium for the play and the first draft was presented in a semi-staged reading at LOST Theatre in London during the summer of 2016.
 In 2017, The Australian Girl received further support from the Old Vic New Voices and a full length version of the play premiered Off West End at Theatre N16 as part of their Military Season Aftershock.
 Her short play A Dance Of Two Sisters about two sisters during World War II was presented at the Pleasance Theatre.
 In 2018, her second short play Deeds, Not Words about Australian Suffragette Muriel Matters was also presented at the Pleasance Theatre to mark the 100th Anniversary of the Vote for Women.
 Lamb was a member of the National Theatre's Writers Group (2018) and was an Associate Artist of Theatre 1880 (2016-2018).

 In 2020, Lamb began adapting her stage play The Australian Girl for screen.
 The short Proof of Concept script was nominated for the Australian Writers' Guild Monte Miller Award, won "Best Short Screenplay" and the "Grand Jury Prize" at the Female Voices Rock Film Festival in New York, was runner-up "Best Unproduced Short Screenplay" at the Oscar-qualifying Raindance Film Festival and was also a semi-finalist at the Austin Film Festival.
 In 2022, she was awarded the inaugural Raindance Screenwriting Fellowship to develop the script into a long-form project.

 Lamb received her second Australian Writers' Guild Monte Miller Award nomination in 2023 with her pilot script for her semi-biographical TV Series Rocking Out.
 The script was also long-listed for the Stan. and Screen Queensland Premium Drama Development Fund.

 Personal life

 There was already a Rebecca Lamb registered with Spotlight and Equity, as a result Lamb changed her name professionally to "Elise Lamb".
 She was previously credited as "Rebecca Elise Lamb".

 Although born in Australia, Lamb has Scottish, Irish, English and French ancestry.

+Lamb holds the UK Global Talent Visa, endorsed by Nicholas Hytner and resides in London.